 Are you a writer looking for a new laptop?

-I know how important it is to have the perfect device for your creative endeavors.
+I know the importance of having the perfect device for your writing.
 As a working writer, I’ve created scripts and manuscripts from the comfort of my home, and I’ve also had to do the same on location.

-That’s why we’ve put together this guide on how to choose the best laptop for writers.
-It’s packed with information on specs, features, and what to look for when making your purchase.
+Thatโs why I’ve put together this guide on how to choose a laptop for writers.
+Itโs packed with information on specs, features, and what to look for when making your purchase.

 A new laptop will help you take your story writing or screenwriting career to the next level.
 With the right tools, you can produce better work in less time.